mitrefccace/iam/README.md

     * Use `curl` from the command prompt: `curl -k https://OPENAM_PRIVATE_IP:8443  # drop the ace`

 1. The ACE login page should appear in the browser OR in the console output, depending on which test method you used.
+1. Remember the `oam.adminid` value and `oam.admin_pwd_file` contents (see `iam/config/config.json`).
+You will need these values to update your Node server `dat/config.json` `openam.user` and `openam.password` fields.
+ACE Direct needs this credentials to maintain agent info.
 1. This completes the OpenAM installation and configuration.

 **Note: to auto-install the software interactively (with prompts for input):**